alphagov/content-store/doc/content_item_fields.md

 In the `retrieving` context, the items are hashes containing:
  - `title`: The title of the content item
  - `base_path`: The base path of the content
- - `api_url`: The URL from at which content item is retrievable from the content store
+ - `api_url`: The URL at which the content item is retrievable from the content store
  - `web_url`: The public-facing URL for the piece of content